NushkanNizmi/SE4031-GameDevelopment-Lab/README.md

-# Lab 01 – Manual VR Setup using URP (Without VR Template)
+# Lab 01 – Manual VR Setup (URP) without VR Template

-Module: Interactive Media / VR Development
+Unity Version: 2022.3 LTS
 Lab Duration: 2 Hours
-Unity Version: 6.3 LTS (or module standard LTS)

 ---

-## Objective
+## Goal

-To manually configure a Virtual Reality environment in Unity using a standard 3D URP project, OpenXR, and XR Interaction Toolkit without using the VR Core Template.
+Learn how to manually configure a Virtual Reality project in Unity using:

-This lab builds foundational understanding of VR components before working with automated templates.
+- 3D URP template
+- OpenXR
+- XR Interaction Toolkit

+This project is not reused in later labs.

 ---

 ## Learning Outcomes

-After completing this lab, students will be able to:
+After completing this lab, you will be able to:

 - Create a URP project in Unity
-- Install XR-related packages using Package Manager
+- Install XR packages using Package Manager
 - Enable and configure OpenXR
-- Add and configure XR Origin (Action-based) manually
+- Add XR Origin (Action-based) manually
-- Configure teleport locomotion using a floor surface
+- Setup teleport locomotion using a floor surface
-- Verify VR scene configuration using Play Mode
+- Verify a basic VR scene setup

 ---

 ## Software Requirements

-- Unity Hub
-- Unity 6.3 LTS (or course-specified LTS version)
+- Unity 2022.3 LTS
 - Windows PC
-- VR Headset (optional)
+- VR headset (optional)

 ---

 ## Task Instructions

-1. Create a new Unity project using the **3D (URP)** template named:
+1. Create a new project using:

+Template: 3D (URP)
-# Lab01_ManualVR_URP
+Project Name: Lab01_ManualVR_URP

-2. Install the following packages from Package Manager:
+2. Install packages:

 - XR Plug-in Management
 - OpenXR Plugin